E

 Emotive Ethics

-Intellectual: rhetoric, pathos, slogans, superlative qualitative ratings, inner intonation-rich dialogue.
+Intellectual: rhetoric, pathos, slogans, superlative qualitative ratings, inner intonation-rich dialogue, affect-charged memory, vivid images.

 Social: sociability, demonstrativeness, emotional involver, energizer of group atmosphere, performer, social catalyst.

-Psychological: passions, desires, rapid mood swings, affective empathy, susceptibility to emotional contagion.
+Psychological: intense passions, urgent desires, rapid mood swings, affective empathy, susceptibility to emotional contagion, devotion to cause, need for sympathy, emotional reciprocity, and structural external anchor.

-Physical: hormonal system, wide-open eyes, rich and animated facial expression, high vocal register, bodily emotional overflow.
+Physical: hormonal system, rich and animated facial expression, richly intoned voice, auditory attunement, bodily emotional overflow, high autonomic reactivity.

 Shared identity, shared ideals, and shared emotional experience are not incidental - there is a genuine and felt pull toward movements, communities, and causes, not from calculation but from a real need to feel part of something larger.

-Extreme manifestations: emotional explosivity, dependence on attention and collective validation, loss of emotional autonomy.
+Extreme manifestations: emotional explosivity, martyrdom, dependence on attention and collective validation, loss of emotional autonomy.

 Enthusiast (+): spreads positive emotions through warm, hospitable engagement.
 Naturally uplifts others' moods, expressing joy and affection openly.
 Creates welcoming atmospheres and enjoys bringing people together.
 Highly empathetic to others' happiness, celebrating successes and comforting through genuine care and emotional support.